 Since no output king moves before the corresponding gadget is cleared, the clearing sequence is a concatenation of normalized capturing sequences. \end{proof}

 \kingnphard* \begin{proof} We show that there is a clearing sequence of $I_\Phi$ if and only if $\Phi$ is satisfiable.
 Let $\phi$ be a truth assignment that satisfies $\Phi$.
 We construct a clearing sequence for $I_\Phi$.
 Consider a variable $x$.
-If $x$ is set to true, then the middle king of each VAR-gadget for $x$ captures twice towards the negative side.
+If $x$ is set to true, then the middle king of each VAR gadget for $x$ captures twice towards the negative side.
 Otherwise, they capture once to the positive side.
 Thus, each variable gadget produces one $0$-signal and one $1$-signal.
 We clear the remaining gadgets in a topological order.
-Assuming the correctness of the wire, OR-, AND, and X-gadget, it is possible to clear each gadget with the expected output.
-Since $\phi$ evaluates to true, the input square of the 1-TEST-gadget contains a $1$-king after clearing all kings except for the 1-TEST-gadget.
+Assuming the correctness of the wire, OR-, AND, and X gadget, it is possible to clear each gadget with the expected output.
+Since $\phi$ evaluates to true, the input square of the 1-TEST gadget contains a $1$-king after clearing all kings except for the 1-TEST gadget.
 The $1$-king then captures the next king, and the last king of the gadget captures twice, clearing the instance.

 Now, consider a clearing sequence of $I_\Phi$.
 By Lemma~\ref{lemma:canonical-sequence}, we may assume that the clearing sequence is canonical.
 We can now fix a truth assignment of $\Phi$.
 Let $x$ be a variable.
-There are at most two VAR-gadgets corresponding to $x$.
-If in all such VAR-gadgets, the middle king captures towards the negative side, then we set $x$ to true.
+There are at most two VAR gadgets corresponding to $x$.
+If in all such VAR gadgets, the middle king captures towards the negative side, then we set $x$ to true.
 Otherwise, we set it to false.

-It is clear that the final square of every clearing sequence is the second king in the 1-TEST-gadget.
-Moreover, clearing the 1-TEST-gadget is only possible if the input square contains a $1$-king after all other gadgets are cleared.
+It is clear that the final square of every clearing sequence is the second king in the 1-TEST gadget.
+Moreover, clearing the 1-TEST gadget is only possible if the input square contains a $1$-king after all other gadgets are cleared.
 As a canonical clearing sequence exactly mimics the evaluation of the given \sat-instance with its embedding, it follows directly from the correctness of the gadgets that the chosen truth assignment satisfies $\Phi$.

 As the reduction is polynomial, King \solo is \NP-hard. \end{proof}